bufbuild/protobuf-es/docs/runtime_api.md

   ```
 - TypeScript enums are just plain objects in JavaScript.
 - TypeScript enums support aliases - as does protobuf with the `allow_alias` option.

-However, similar to MessageType, there is also [`EnumType`][src-enum-type].
-It provides the fully qualified protobuf type name, as well as the original values and
-their names.
-Use  [`proto3.getEnumType()`][src-proto3-getEnumType] to retrieve the
-EnumType for a given enum.

-Similar to messages, enums can also be created at run time, via [`proto3.makeEnum()`][src-proto3-makeEnum].

 Note that in Protobuf-ES, all enums are ["open"][protobuf-dev-enum], meaning that old
 generated code can contain a value in an enum field that was added in a new version of